Restaurant in Madrid, Spain

 The Room and the Setting

 The address alone does a lot of work.
-Gran Vía, 1 puts La Primera at the literal start of Madrid's most cinematic boulevard, and the building's early-20th-century shell gives the space visual weight that newer openings in the city's trendier northern barrios can't replicate.
-Expect the kind of room that reads as classic without being fusty: the bones are grand, the scale is Madrid, and the setting is better suited to a long, unhurried lunch than a quick bite.
-If you're travelling from elsewhere in Spain or further afield, pairing a meal here with a walk down Gran Vía makes sense logistically and experientially , the location is close to the kinds of hotels covered in our full Madrid hotels guide.
+Gran Vía, 1 puts La Primera at the literal start of Madrid's most cinematic boulevard, the building's early-20th-century shell gives the space visual weight that newer openings in the city's trendier northern barrios can't replicate.
+Expect the kind of room that reads as classic without being fusty: the bones are grand, the scale is Madrid, the setting is better suited to a long, unhurried lunch than a quick bite.
+If you're travelling from elsewhere in Spain or further afield, pairing a meal here with a walk down Gran Vía makes sense logistically and experientially, the location is close to the kinds of hotels covered in our full Madrid hotels guide.

 Lunch vs. Dinner: Which Is Worth Your Time?

 This is the more interesting question.
-Madrid lunch runs from around 2 pm to 4 pm, and at a venue like La Primera, the midday sitting is typically where casual Spanish dining shows its leading value.
-Spanish restaurants in this category usually run a menú del día at lunch that undercuts à la carte dinner pricing significantly, and the kitchen tends to be at full attention during the primary dining hour.
+Madrid lunch runs from around 2 pm to 4 pm, at a venue like La Primera, the midday sitting is typically where casual Spanish dining shows its leading value.
+Spanish restaurants in this category usually run a menú del día at lunch that undercuts à la carte dinner pricing significantly, the kitchen tends to be at full attention during the primary dining hour.
 Dinner on weeknights runs until midnight; Fridays and Saturdays push to 1 am.
-That late window suits post-theatre or post-museum arrivals, and it's a genuine advantage over venues with earlier last-order policies.
+That late window suits post-theatre or post-museum arrivals, it's a genuine advantage over venues with earlier last-order policies.
 If your priority is value, go at lunch.
 If your priority is atmosphere and the full rhythm of a Madrid evening, the Friday or Saturday dinner slot, arriving around 9:30 pm, is the authentic choice.
 The Saturday opening at 9:30 am also positions La Primera as a viable late-breakfast or brunch option, which is unusual for a venue with this level of OAD recognition.

 How It Fits the Madrid Casual Scene

 For context on where La Primera sits relative to Madrid's broader dining options, our full Madrid restaurants guide covers the full range.
-Within the casual Spanish category, Botín Restaurante is the more history-laden comparison , it trades heavily on its record as the world's oldest restaurant, where La Primera's claim is location and contemporary OAD recognition.
+Within the casual Spanish category, Botín Restaurante is the more history-laden comparison, it trades heavily on its record as the world's oldest restaurant, where La Primera's claim is location and contemporary OAD recognition.
 Casa Revuelta is the better call if you want old-Madrid tapas atmosphere at lower spend.
 Cuenllas and Desencaja are worth considering if you're building an itinerary across multiple meals; El Fogón de Trifón is a different register entirely.
 If your trip extends beyond Madrid, Spain's broader fine-dining circuit includes Quique Dacosta in Dénia, El Celler de Can Roca in Girona, Arzak in San Sebastián, Azurmendi in Larrabetzu, Martin Berasategui in Lasarte-Oria, and Cocina Hermanos Torres in Barcelona for those building a wider Spanish tour.

 Booking and Practical Details

-Booking is rated Easy, which at a Gran Vía address is a minor advantage , this is a high-footfall area and weekend evenings can fill.
-Book a few days ahead for weekday lunch, and at least a week out for Friday or Saturday dinner if you have a specific time in mind.
+Booking is rated Easy, which at a Gran Vía address is a minor advantage, this is a high-footfall area and weekend evenings can fill.
+Book a few days ahead for weekday lunch, at least a week out for Friday or Saturday dinner if you have a specific time in mind.
 Walk-ins are likely more viable at lunch on weekdays.
 La Primera opens at 8 am Monday through Friday, making it one of the few venues in this OAD tier that can serve a morning coffee or early meeting.
-The late-night close (1 am on weekends) means there's no pressure to rush , a genuine plus for those running on Madrid time.
+The late-night close (1 am on weekends) means there's no pressure to rush, a genuine plus for those running on Madrid time.
 Explore our full Madrid bars guide, our full Madrid wineries guide, and our full Madrid experiences guide to build out the rest of your visit.
-Spanish cuisine with this profile also travels well internationally , ZURRIOLA in Tokyo and BCN Taste & Tradition in Houston are worth noting for context on how this cuisine category reads globally.
+Spanish cuisine with this profile also travels well internationally, ZURRIOLA in Tokyo and BCN Taste & Tradition in Houston are worth noting for context on how this cuisine category reads globally.

 Practical Comparison